 Porcelain tiles are cheaper and even easier to maintain, but marble tiles are often more sought after in spite of their high maintenance and price as they are natural stone and have a unique design.

 Marble tiles are made from natural marble stone.
 Marble is sawed on both sides, polished and finished on the face-up side for a uniform thickness.
-Since marble tiles are porous, they need to be sealed before use and resealed frequently.
+Since marble tiles, like granite, are porous, they need to be sealed before use and resealed frequently.
 They also stain easily.
 However, since they are natural stones, they offer a unique natural design with different colors and variations in every tile.

 This is a good YouTube video demonstrating the key differences between porcelain and natural stone marble tiles: